 Women’s Residential services are offered in the historic Tiedtke House adjacent to our Collingwood Boulevard campus.
 Recently restored, the facility offers semi-private rooms with attached bathrooms, beautiful meeting rooms and living areas.
 Meals are served in our spacious dining facility.

 Intensive Outpatient Treatment incorporates a recovery-supportive environment while addressing the factors associated with chemical dependency and any co-occurring mental health disorder.
 The average length of the program is eighteen group sessions and individual counseling as needed.
 Urinalysis screening is conducted throughout treatment to monitor for success.

-The Problem Gambling Program is located at the SASI division and addresses behaviors associated with problem or pathological gambling and at times, co-occurring substance abuse or mental health disorders.
+The Problem Gambling Program addresses behaviors associated with problem or pathological gambling and at times, co-occurring substance abuse or mental health disorders.
 Individuals receive education and support in individual and group counseling sessions to develop strategies to change the behaviors.

 Suboxone is an FDA-approved medication for the treatment of prescription pain medication dependence, heroin addiction, and/or other opioid dependence.
 Our Suboxone Medication-Assisted Treatment Program is an extended outpatient detoxification and maintenance program.
 Our program, administered Monday, Tuesday and Thursday, includes individualized care, medical monitoring, and individual therapy.
 Patients may also participate in other programs (including Intensive Outpatient treatment) in conjunction with Suboxone treatment as identified by their indicated ODADAS levels of care.